keiffster/program-y/README.md

 * Full embedded XML/HTML Support
 * Dynamic Sets, Maps and Variables

-Program-Y is extremely extensible, you can
+Program Y is extremely extensible, you can

 * Add you own AIML tags
 * Add you own Spelling Checker